MLK FOOD PARK PILOT +

 Thank you South Dallas⚡️🖤🏁

 Space activation design based around SHOES!
-The team at blckspces, in partnership with The Better Block Foundation, created a shoe drive for kids ages 5-17 and free groceries for the community surrounding Vickery Meadow Plaza.
+The team at blckspces (now DRBTS), in partnership with The Better Block Foundation, created a shoe drive for kids ages 5-17 and free groceries for the community surrounding Vickery Meadow Plaza.
 Families were also provided with free groceries, giveaways, and safe interaction with some of the built-in features of the plaza.

 This project was centered around walkability and access, as the primary mode of transportation in this community is by bus and by foot.
 Being able to directly (and safely) engage with the community allowed open, clear, and genuine connection to the community and their needs firsthand.